Some Examples of Privacy-preserving Publication and Sharing of COVID-19 Pandemic Data: Privacy-preserving Sharing of Contact Tracing Networks (CTNs)

-In summary, we may draw the following conclusions based on the results in this subsection.
-The GI-based sanitization can produce privacy-preserving CTNs that are structurally similar to the original CTNs, per various statistical measures for networks.
-In addition, the utility of the sanitized CTNs is relatively insensitive to $\epsilon$ at least for the examined range of $[0.5,2]$ and CTN types, implying that a small $\epsilon$ can be used to provide strong privacy guarantees without scarifying much of the utility.
+The simulation study suggests that the DP-ERGM approach can produce privacy-preserving CTNs that are structurally similar to original CTNs by various statistical measures.
+In addition, the utility of sanitized CTNs is relatively insensitive to $\epsilon$ for the examined range of $[0.5,5]$, implying that a small $\epsilon$ can be used to provide strong privacy guarantees without sacrificing much of the utility.
 The sanitized CTNs can be shared with researchers who are interested in learning more about CTNs during the pandemic, without compromising individual privacy at a pre-specified privacy cost.
-Comparatively, the RR mechanism examined this experiment does not generate useful CTNs unless the privacy cost is large.